wallarm/product-documentation/docs/latest/about-wallarm/api-leaks.md

 * Automatic detection of leaked API tokens, published on these repositories.
 * Automatic risk level detection.
 * Automatic adding of detected leaks into the list in the **API Leaks** section of Wallarm.
+* Adding leaks manually.
-* Automatic detection of remediation variants.
+* Automatic provisioning of options for leaked data remediation.
-* Filtering new leaks.
+* Filtering the leaks list to find the new ones only.
 * Analyzing leak information like volume, source and risk level.
 * Making your own decisions on whether to block or not the usage of the leaked tokens.